Community Garden Permits

 Cleveland Water has provided affordable water access for community gardens in the Summer Sprout Program for years.
 Each community garden has the option to purchase a seasonal permit at a flat, affordable rate to use water from fire hydrants for irrigation.

-Community gardens and urban agriculture sites within city of Cleveland limits require pre-approval from the Cleveland Department of Community Development.
-Community gardens outside the city of Cleveland limits but within the Cleveland Water service area require pre-approval from the appropriate Mayor or Township Trustee/Administrator.
+Community gardens and urban agriculture sites within the city of Cleveland require pre-approval from the Cleveland Department of Community Development.
+Community gardens outside the city of Cleveland but within the Cleveland Water service area require pre-approval from the appropriate Mayor or Township Trustee/Administrator.
 A letter of approval from the local municipal executive on current letterhead must be submitted when paying for the Hydrant Permit.

 Water consumption for both Cleveland and suburban community gardens has been established as 2 MCF per summer for the growing season from May-Oct.
 In all cases, these rates are limited to 2-acre gardens.
 Applicable Cleveland or suburban unit water rates will then be applied to these usage volumes.